5 Best Budget Cars Philippines Under ₱1 Million (2026)

 Engine: 1.2L MIVEC

-Here’s a car that gets dismissed in forum threads by people who have never owned one.
-The Mirage G4 is consistently the fuel efficiency leader in this segment — Mitsubishi’s MIVEC engine is genuinely engineered around consumption, not performance — and yet it carries a reputation for being boring that keeps it perpetually underpriced relative to its merits.
+The Mirage G4 gets dismissed in forum threads by people who have never owned one.
+It’s the fuel efficiency leader in this segment.
+Mitsubishi’s MIVEC engine is built around consumption, not performance, and yet the car’s boring reputation keeps it priced below what it actually delivers.
+In 2026, that’s a buying opportunity.

 Real-world highway figures of 22–23 km/L are achievable and repeatable.
-For a driver doing significant highway mileage — provincial trips, Cavite-to-Manila, Clark-to-Makati — the fuel savings over a Vios compound into tens of thousands of pesos annually.
-That’s money you keep.
+If you drive significant highway mileage (provincial trips, Cavite-to-Manila, Clark-to-Makati), the fuel savings over a Vios add up to tens of thousands of pesos a year.

 Mitsubishi’s service network is solid, and GLS parts pricing has become competitive as the model has aged into its second decade in the Philippine market.

-The honest knock: The CVT transmission is the shakiest component in the Mirage lineup.
-Long-term reliability data shows it needs more attention than the competitors’ gearboxes.
-Budget for scheduled CVT fluid changes — don’t skip them.
+Honest knock: The CVT is the shakiest part of the Mirage lineup.
+Owner reports flag it as needing more attention than competitors’ gearboxes.
+Schedule CVT fluid changes and don’t skip them.

-Bottom line: If fuel economy is your single biggest priority and you do highway driving regularly, the Mirage G4 wins this list.
-Buy it, maintain the CVT, and watch it quietly save you money.
+Bottom line: If fuel economy is your top priority and you do highway driving, the Mirage G4 wins this list.
+Buy it, maintain the CVT, and the savings take care of themselves.

 5. Toyota Wigo GR-S AT — The Honest Starter